viviandotdev/ObsidianVault/+ Encounters/How to be social.md

 	3. do your parents live there?
 	4. do you like living there?

+4. i went to europe
+	1. what did you do there?
+	2. who did you go with?
+	3. how did you meet them?
+	4. from a climbing gym?
+	5. how much was your ticket?
+	6. how long was your stay?

 Make people feel better
 Goals
 Heart of gold